-There are many different instances when a claim may arise, as detailed below
+There are several instances when a claim may arise.

 These are bodily injuries which include being beaten, hit, smacking, cut, burnt, as well as being confined, or restrained against your will.
 Any form of physical assault may be considered.